 Frieze Los Angeles is a leading international art fair that was launched in 2019.
 Christine Messineo is the Director of Frieze Los Angeles and Frieze New York.

 Frieze Los Angeles largely focuses on contemporary art and celebrates the exceptionally dynamic culture of Los Angeles and its global contributions to the visual arts.

-Following two sold-out editions, the fair will return from February 17-20, 2022 in a new location in the heart of Beverly Hills.
-Situated at 9900 Wilshire Boulevard, adjacent to the Beverly Hilton Hotel, the new location will see the fair occupy a prime position between the Hammer Museum and the Wallis Annenberg Center for the Performing Arts.
-The fair will be hosted in a bespoke structure designed by WHY Architecture’s Creative Director, Kulapat Yantrasast, and Landscape Director, Mark Thomann.
+Following two sold-out editions, the third edition of the fair took place from February 17-20, 2022 in a new location in the heart of Beverly Hills.
+Situated at 9900 Wilshire Boulevard, adjacent to the Beverly Hilton Hotel, the new location saw the fair occupy a prime position between the Hammer Museum and the Wallis Annenberg Center for the Performing Arts.
+The fair was hosted in a bespoke structure designed by WHY Architecture’s Creative Director, Kulapat Yantrasast, and Landscape Director, Mark Thomann.

-Bringing together over 100 of the most significant galleries from LA and around the world, the fair experience will be completed by Frieze Week events across the city.
-This year, Focus LA, the section of the fair dedicated to galleries aged 15 years or younger will be curated by Amanda Hunt (Director of Public Programs & Creative Practice, Lucas Museum of Narrative Art) and feature 11 of the city’s defining young galleries.
-The 2022 edition of the fair will also see the debut of Frieze Sculpture Beverly Hills, a public art initiative that has previously been realized in both London and New York.
-Featuring major installations by artists that work on a monumental scale, Frieze Sculpture Beverly Hills is free and open for all to attend and will take place at Beverly Gardens Park, supported by the City of Beverly Hills.
+Bringing together over 100 of the most significant galleries from LA and around the world, the fair experience was completed by Frieze Week events across the city.
+Focus LA, the section of the fair dedicated to galleries aged 15 years or younger was curated by Amanda Hunt (Director of Public Programs & Creative Practice, Lucas Museum of Narrative Art) and featured 11 of the city’s defining young galleries.